 Subscribe to our newsletter

+The Scripor Alphabet invites you to sign up for free newsletters to receive updates directly into your mailbox.
 We’ll provide you exclusive content specially curated from a wide variety of people across the color blind, blind, and visually impaired community, and beyond.
 You’ll find out about how the tactile alphabet of colors can empower your daily life.